Introduction to Data Recovery Techniques –

 You can, however, check the help command to check for more flags and options.

 Now, comes the most shocking part.
 It took approximately 3-4 hours to get the full backup of the cell phone.
 Once done, the total file I received was of 33 gigs.
 I was shell shocked when I saw this.
-My whole Nexus 5 was of 16 gigs out of which I had only 12 gigs available to store stuff, and again I only used up to 5-6 gigs from that.
+My whole Nexus 5 was off 16 gigs out of which I had only 12 gigs available to store stuff, and again I only used up to 5-6 gigs from that.
 Then, from where the heck did the remaining 26 gigs come from?
 The worst question was where was it all stored?
 Confused with this, I used SQLite Viewer to view the backup file before I could restore it back again, and what I saw was unbelievable.
 It not only did take a backup of mine but when I tried to recover the data, all the data the previous owner stored was restored as well.
-I could view the Facebook chats, and We-chat data as well using the SQLite browser and the SQLite Viewer.
+I could view the Facebook chats, and We-chat data as well as using the SQLite browser and the SQLite Viewer.
 It was just a matter of time before I could separate the old recovery data from my own data.
 I could have also recovered the SMS and the contacts info using the infamous Sleuth Kit, but I thought to give it a bit time before I could master the basic Database Recovery.
 I also recovered the Whatsapp database, and with a little bit of social engineering, I also hacked the encrypted key of the person from whom I had purchased the Cell Phone.
-But however, I, later on, called the specific person since he was a humble man and informed him about the issues that could have happened if this was to fall in wrong hands.
+But however, I, later on, called the specific person since he was a humble man and informed him about the issues that could have happened if this was to fall in the wrong hands.

 Scenario II: The Kevin Mitnick Method

 I doubt whether most of you may have heard of the infamous hacker Kevin Mitnick.
 He has written loads of books related to Social Engineering and Hacking.
-He was on the FBI’s most wanted list and also served 5 years in prison for the same, but was later released since much evidence was not found against him.
+He was on the FBI’s most-wanted list and also served 5 years in prison for the same, but was later released since much evidence was not found against him.
 You may be wondering why I am saying this.
 The reason for that is because; Kevin was an excellent Social Engineer.
 And I have used several of his tricks to penetrate into websites and organizations (legally obviously).
 What he used to do was very impressive since he used to impersonate someone like himself and gain physical access to an organization and then hack it.
 He also used to do dumpster driving through which he could gain access to sensitive files thrown away as rubbish in the garbage.

 Now when I read his book “Art of Deception”, I thought let’s give it a try.
 And this was two years back when I was working in a different IT organization.
-I knew that every 3 years the company kept itself up-to-date by changing few hardware, and used to sell these components to the highest bidder on eBay in lots.
+I knew that every 3 years the company kept itself up-to-date by changing some of the hardware, and used to sell these components to the highest bidder on eBay in lots.
 Seemingly I purchased a few hard drives from over there.
 It was all clean and formatted and slow.
 So, I used this tool known as EASEUS Data Recovery techniques to recover deleted data.
 At that point in time, I didn’t know about safe copy.
 So, I used this Data Recovery training software.
 I used the trial version first, and found lots of files, but was severely damaged and I couldn’t recover them.
 Besides, the files which were shown as ‘can be recovered files’ were more than 2-3 years old.
 So, I had a live disk then which was Knoppix, the famous live disk to troubleshoot anything.
 But what I did and I later realized was that it could be done through any Linux distribution and not just Knoppix.
 I used the dd command to clone the whole hard disk and scan it sector by sector. dd is a disk utility copying tool for Linux.
 Here you can even specify almost everything from the block size to cloning a whole drive.

 I used the following command to clone the hard disk: